andrebrener/world_cup_predictions/README.md

 - Update the [standings](https://docs.google.com/spreadsheets/d/1G6YWsskdMQR7TxTU_Qk158jkXrG61tnfbVX7a7RTmRg/edit#gid=0) and send the follow up mail when you want to inform the standings up to date.
 - Send the close mail to finish the game and inform winners & their respective prizes.

+## The prediction file
+The Excel file has 3 spreadsheets:
+`Rules`: it explains in detail how each participant sums points in the game.
+`My Prediction`: the participant must fill this spreadsheet with their predictions.
+`Results`: this spreadsheet is to keep track of the points earned.
+By completing it with actual results, the predictions spreadsheet will be updated with the score.

 ## Getting Started

 ### 1. Clone Repo